Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 > **Note**
 >
-> This Attributes support Tizen 4.0 and higher for Mobile.
+> This Attributes support Tizen 4.0 and Higher for Mobile.

 ## Related Information
 - Dependencies